G-Hung/blog/_posts/2021-05-31-revisit-basic-theorem-in-probability.md

 they will converage and hence t-test is valid even the distributions are not normal

 ^^^This statement is not correct^^^
-# sample mean does converges to expected value
+# sample mean does converge to expected value
-# but nothing to do with converging to normal distribution
+# but nothing to do with converging to normal distribution, that's the magic of CLT

 A: oooo seemingly right.....
 ```